s-akinfiev/Learn2code/README.md

 > **Attention!** All paths in the Makefile must be specified relative to the directory in which it is located, since it will be launched from there

 ***== Quest 3 received.
 Finalize the src/main_executable_module module so src/main_executable_module/main_executable_module.c is able to start and work correctly.
 Develop a Makefile for building the solution and place it in the src/main_executable_module directory.
 Add standard targets to the Makefile: clean, all, rebuild.
 When creating the Makefile, follow standard solutions used for developing programs in C. The compiled file should be located in the build folder at the root of the repository.
-It should be named Quest_3. ==***
+It should be named Quest_3.
+The compile result itself should not be uploaded to the repository. ==***

 ***LOADING…***